mercydude/Moodle-Resource-Fetcher/README.md

   2. Open "about:addons" in Firefox, click "Install Add-on From File..." and select the .xpi file from step 1.
      ![Like this](https://raw.githubusercontent.com/norbit8/Moodle-Resource-Fetcher/master/imgs/explain.png)
   3. Have fun.
+  OR you can Install it directly from mozilla: https://addons.mozilla.org/en-US/firefox/addon/moodlemassdownloader/

 # Preview
 ![preview](https://raw.githubusercontent.com/norbit8/Moodle-Resource-Fetcher/master/imgs/preview.png)